projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

       GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"
       GRUB_CMDLINE_LINUX=""

 #.
-Update grub:
+Update GRUB:

    .. code-block:: none

       $ sudo update-grub

 #.
 Reboot the NUC.
-Select the "ACRN hypervisor Logical Partition
+Select the **ACRN hypervisor Logical Partition
-   Scenario" entry to boot the logical partition of the ACRN hypervisor on the NUC's display.
-The GRUB loader will boot the hypervisor, and the hypervisor will start two pre-launched VMs automatically.
+   Scenario** entry to boot the logical partition of the ACRN hypervisor on the NUC's display.
+The GRUB loader will boot the hypervisor, and the hypervisor will automatically start the two pre-launched VMs.

-Logical Partition Scenario Startup Checking
+Logical partition scenario startup checking
 *******************************************

 #.
-Use these steps to verify the hypervisor is properly running:
+Use these steps to verify that the hypervisor is properly running:

    #.
-Login ACRN hypervisor shell from serial console.
+Log in to the ACRN hypervisor shell from the serial console.
    #.
-Use the ``vm_list`` check pre-launched VMs.
+Use the ``vm_list`` to check the pre-launched VMs.

 #.
-Use these steps to verify the two pre-launched VMs are running properly:
+Use these steps to verify that the two pre-launched VMs are running
+   properly:

    #.
 Use the ``vm_console 0`` to switch to VM0's console.
    #.
-The VM0's clearlinux OS could boot up and login in.
+The VM0's Clear Linux OS should boot up and log in.
    #.
 Use a ``Ctrl-Spacebar`` to return to the Acrn hypervisor shell.
    #.
 Use the ``vm_console 1`` to switch to VM1's console.
    #.
-The VM1's clearlinux OS could boot up and login in.
+The VM1's Clear Linux OS should boot up and log in.

 Refer to the :ref:`ACRN hypervisor shell user guide <acrnshell>` for more information about available commands.